-Cereal crops have a lower demand for soil potassium when compared to other crops such as alfalfa and potatoes.
+Cereal crops have a lower demand for soil potassium crops such as alfalfa and potatoes.
 Table 4 shows soil test levels and rates of potassium to apply.

 SULFUR (S)

 Sulfur requirements for cereal will vary depending on soil texture, soil organic matter levels, leaching losses and sulfur content of irrigation water.